 In addition to the safe driving habits above, Edmunds.com also encourages drivers to keep safety in mind when purchasing a vehicle, make sure that everyone in the vehicle buckles up, keep the tank full, and learn how to change a tire.

-We hope that you will make the decision to resolve to be a better driver in 2016.
+We hope that you will make the decision to resolve to be a better driver.
 Doing so can help to keep your insurance premiums low, prevent you from getting a traffic ticket, and reduce your risk of being involved in an injury-causing accident.
 Good driving can also help to encourage safe driving habits in your friends and family members, as well as other on the road.

 However, even the best drivers in the world are sometimes the victims of those who are not.
 If you are involved in an accident with an irresponsible driver and you are harmed as a result, do not wait to take action.
 The experienced Kentucky car accident attorneys at the Becker Law Office can help you, whether you are filing a claim with the insurance company or filing a lawsuit.
 Serving the areas of Lexington, Louisville, Florence, and beyond, we want to answer your legal questions today.
 Contact us by phone or online for a free case consultation.